thomasWeise/moptipy/README.md

 If the search and solution space are different, the section `RESULT_X` is included.
 It then holds the point in the search space corresponding to the solution presented in `RESULT_Y`.

+Both sections are plain texts, the results of the [`to_str`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.space.Space.to_str) method of the corresponding [`Space`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.space.Space) instances for the search and solution spaces.
+It is therefore possible to design suitable text representations for arbitrary solution data structures and have them properly stored in the log files.

 ##### 5.1.2.6 The `ERROR` Sections